sana-ajani/vscode-tips/tips.md

 - Develop inside a Virtual machine, a container, or in WSL

-- Demo: Try a Sample
+- Demo: Try a Sample!